eForms Logo

 Utah Transfer on Death Deed

 A Utah transfer on death deed allows the owner of real property to set up a transfer of their ownership to a designated beneficiary for when they die.
 It skips the probate process and can be revoked at any time while the owner is still alive.
-To be effective, it must be recorded with the office of the county recorder in the county where the property is located.
+To be effective, it must be recorded with the office of the county recorder.

 Requirements